 Other material relating to education and specific schools in the town can be found in numerous other collections too, so it is worth doing some keyword searching across all collections in the Lancashire Archives online catalogue.

-1862 saw the introduction of payment by results in elementary (primary) schools funded by central government.
-An inspection system would determine what grant each school received – 4 shillings a year could be claimed for each child with a good attendance record and a further 8 shillings each for children who passed exams in the three Rs.
+1862 saw the introduction of payment by results in elementary (primary) schools, funded by central government.
+An inspection system would determine the grant a school received – 4 shillings a year could be claimed for each child with a good attendance record and a further 8 shillings each for children who passed exams in the three Rs.

 Article 36 of the Revised Code said the book, updated at least once a week, should record ” ordinary progress, and other facts concerning the school or its teachers, such as the dates of withdrawals, commencements of duty, cautions, illness etc., ”

-If you are interested in particular people and their school life, admission registers will giv you the bare bones of information.
-They survive for some Colne school but are by no means comprehensive.
+If you are interested in particular people and their school life, admission registers will give you the bare bones of information.
+They survive for some Colne schools but are by no means comprehensive.
 They typically give name, address, parent or guardian, date of leaving and where to.
 The pre-1914 entries are currently available to search online at FindMyPast.